openvinotoolkit/training_extensions/models/object_detection/model_templates/person-vehicle-bike-detection/readme.md

 ### 5. Optimize

-The models may be optimized -- compressed by [NNCF](https://github.com/openvinotoolkit/nncf) framework.
+The models can be optimized -- compressed by [NNCF](https://github.com/openvinotoolkit/nncf) framework.

-At the moment the following compression methods are supported:
+At the moment, the following compression methods are supported:
 * int8 quantization
 * sparsity
 * filter pruning